SierraSoftworks/blog/src/posts/2025-01-25-taking-a-stance.md

 What you'll regularly find is that systems which appear to scale easily either have a low scaling factor ($N$), require a limited amount of coordination ($\alpha$), and have very low contention ($\beta$).
-Translating this into organizational terms, this means that small companies often benefit from increased innovation efficiency relative to their larger bretheren, and companies which are able to reduce the need for coordination and allow teams to deliver independently are far more capable to scale up without losing that efficiency.
+Translating this into organizational terms, this means that small companies often benefit from increased innovation efficiency relative to their larger brethren, and companies which are able to reduce the need for coordination and allow teams to deliver independently are far more capable to scale up without losing that efficiency.

 This forms the foundation for several organizational design properties, such as the need for clear communication,